Baylor falls to Abilene Christian in extras

 “I thought we pitched the ball well enough to win,” Thompson said.
 “Anytime you give up two runs in nine innings you should have a shot.
 You should be in good shape, but we weren't.
 I was proud of Walker Polk, stepping up and giving us the pinch hit home run.
 That was why we put him in there.”

-Baylor will travel to Lawrence, Kan., this weekend to continue Big 12 play, taking on the Kansas Jayhawks in a three-game series.
+Baylor will travel to Lawrence, Kansas, this weekend to continue Big 12 play, taking on the Kansas Jayhawks in a three-game series.